 In addition to being a Registered Dietitian (RD), Pierce is also a Certified Strength & Conditioning Specialist (CSCS) with a BS in Exercise and Sport Science from the University of Utah and an MS in Nutrition and Dietetics from New York University.
-In addition, he received his clinical training at Mount Sinai Medical Center in New York City.

 Pierce's professional associations include the Collegiate and Professional Sports Dietitians Association (CPSDA), Sports Cardiovascular and Wellness Nutrition (SCAN), and the National Strength and Conditioning Association (NSCA).